uc-berkeley-w215/spring2021/project/README.md

   - Will you be identifying users concerns so that you can better quantify them with a follow-up study so that they can be address down the road?
   - Are there benefits to the study that cannot be expressed as decisions that might be changed or resources that might be allocated differently based on the possible outcomes?

 **Please submit at least two paragraphs before the sync session**, and be prepared to answer questions about what you wrote.
-Send a link to your proposal to the slack group.
+Share your proposal in the Slack channel.

 ### Unit 7, before the live session